-The Graduate School's Academic Policies and Procedures (https://grad.wisc.edu/acadpolicy/) provide essential information regarding general university policies.
+The Graduate School's Academic Policies and Procedures (https:// grad.wisc.edu/acadpolicy/) provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-MAJOR-SPECIFIC POLICIES

-PRIOR COURSEWORK
+MAJOR-SPECIFIC POLICIES PRIOR COURSEWORK

-Graduate Credits Earned at Other Institutions
+Graduate Work from Other Institutions

-With program approval, students are allowed to transfer no more than 6 credits of graduate coursework taken as a graduate student from other institutions.
-Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+With program approval, students are allowed to count no more than 6 credits of graduate coursework taken as a graduate student from other institutions.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.